Floating Castle Festival

-An important part of the festival is the make and the design of the atmosphere.
-It takes place before the official festival starts and is yet still a part of it, as the artists and volunteers gather for a conceptually-minded set-up of the site.
+An important part of the festival is the design and making of the atmosphere.
+It takes place before the official festival starts and is still a part of it, as the artists and volunteers gather for a conceptually-minded set-up of the site.
 Land-art, the usage of in situ materials, and also the already existing "spots", environment-friendly practices and place-specific allusions are the principles by which the location is manipulated and transformed into the festival grounds.

 Last but not least is the principle of sustainability.
 All the waste produced is recycled, the festival goes for minimal energy consumption and the participants are encouraged not to litter the grounds, not even with cigarette stubs.

 The vast programme involves different performances, concerts, puppet shows, circus acts, street theatre, workshops for adults and children, poetry readings, exhibitions, a forest funfair, film projections, and more.
 The 2015 edition, for example, involved more than 300 artists and numerous volunteers from 24 countries.

 The festival also lives before and after the festival, and in the week before it happened, some of the artists were already warming up and performing in various cities and towns of Slovenia.